(3 May 2026)

 1.4.
 Boot your computer into the Arch ISO

-Insert the flash drive into a USB port of your computer, reboot the latter, quickly press F2 and Del keys one after another repeatedly when you see the splash screen or when you hear a reboot sound.
+Insert the flash drive into a USB port of your computer, reboot the latter, quickly press the key for entry into BIOS (F2 or Del key on computers from ASUS) repeatedly when you see the splash screen or when you hear a reboot sound.
 In the BIOS/UEFI, change the boot sequence, so that the computer boots from your USB drive first.
 Save and exit BIOS/UEFI, the computer will restart and will boot from the Arch Linux installation USB drive.

 1.5.
 Font size